page updates 29th October 2019 . . .

 Stocking up v. panic buying

 In a classic political move, the government is passing responsibility for continuity of supply on to businesses.
-It’s a subtle tactic and you may not even have noticed it, but we predict that at some point in November we’ll see a government minister on TV stating that they gave businesses plenty of notice so any problems the public are facing with shortages are down to the businesses who didn’t bother to prepare.
+It’s a subtle tactic and you may not even have noticed it, but we predict that at some point shortly after Brexit we’ll see a government minister on TV stating that they gave businesses plenty of notice so any problems the public are facing with shortages are down to the businesses who didn’t bother to prepare.
 Nice one!

 Here’s where we leave ourselves open to criticism no matter what we advise: if we advise you to stock up we’ll be accused of encouraging panic buying - if we tell you we should have enough stock to last 2-3 months but we sell out, we’ll be accused of being ill prepared.
 So we’re not advising anything – we’re simply reporting the situation as it currently stands.
-If you run a cake business then common sense says to look at the diary and ensure you have enough key products to fulfil both confirmed and potential orders, especially where you rely on a particular brand of sugarpaste etc. Concentrate on the period between now and the end of the year.
-How much extra you decide to stock up on really isn’t for us to advise.
+If you run a cake business then common sense says to look at the diary and ensure you have enough key products to fulfil both confirmed and potential orders, especially where you rely on a particular brand of sugarpaste etc. How much extra you decide to stock up on really isn’t for us to advise.

 what happens next?